rieckpil/progmot/content/post/one-year-course-release.md

 This pre-landing page also acts as a basic market research opportunity.
 I used it to validate that the course idea arouses interest.
 Just because I thought the course topic was valuable doesn't imply there's someone out there willing to pay for it.

-For the [landing page](https://rieckpil.de/testing-spring-boot-applications-masterclass/) I used Thrive Architect (part of [Thrive Suite](https://rieckpil.de/a/thrive-themes)) which comes with ready-to-use landing page templates.
+For the [landing page](https://rieckpil.de/testing-spring-boot-applications-masterclass/) I used Thrive Architect, a visual drag-and-drop page editor that is part of the [Thrive Suite*](https://rieckpil.de/a/thrive-themes).
+I picked one of their ready-to-use landing page templates to get started quickly.

 While I haven't any screenshots of this early version anymore, here's an overview of the final page: